rdlauer/articles/blues/geofencing/geofencing.md

 There is a lot going on in these functions, so let's focus on the important parts:

 1. We are setting a new geofence using the provided lat/lng coordinates with the `set_geofence` function, which uses the Notecard's [card.location.mode](https://dev.blues.io/reference/complete-api-reference/card-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project#card-location-mode) API.
-2. We double check that GPS is still active (can never be too careful!) and see if the `max` value is >= to our `GEOFENCE_METERS` value. `max` is the approximate distance between the center of the current geofence and our current location, in meters.
+2. We double check that GPS is still active (can never be too careful!) and see if the `max` value is >= to our `GEOFENCE_METERS` value. `max` is the approximate distance between the center of the geofence and our current location.
 3. We get the cell signal strength in the `get_cell_bars` function (see below) and send data to Notehub with the `add_note` function (also below).
-4. Finally, we set a new geofence by calling `track_location` again with the updated lat/lng coordinates.
+4. Finally, we set a new geofence by calling `track_location` with the updated lat/lng coordinates.

 *Here are the two remaining functions referenced above:*